Possible Laws Violated by Non-Disclosure of Contamination in Quitclaim Deeds

 2. CERCLA § 103 — Knowing Failure to Notify / Falsification of Records Regarding criminal authority, individual employees of Federal agencies who commit criminal violations of CERCLA may be subject to sanctions.
 Criminal fines may be imposed either under CERCLA § 103 or 18 U.S.C. § 3571, the Alternative Fines Act.
 Enforcement of criminal violations is authorized under CERCLA § 103 for knowing violations and the falsification or destruction of records.
 US EPA

-The documented pattern — including the Air Force denying the existence of the decontamination centers since 1985, failing to include them in the CERCLA Administrative Record, and omitting them from deed disclosures — suggests this rises above negligence to a knowing violation, which triggers criminal liability under § 103.
+The documented pattern — including the Air Force’s denial of the existence of the decontamination centers since 1985, its failure to include them in the CERCLA Administrative Record, and its omission of them from deed disclosures — suggests this rises above negligence to a knowing violation, which triggers criminal liability under § 103.

 3. CERCLA § 120(h)(3)(B) — “Operating Properly and Successfully” Certification CERCLA § 120(h)(3)(B) requires, under certain circumstances, that a federal agency demonstrate to the EPA Administrator that a remedy is “operating properly and successfully” before the federal agency can provide the “all remedial action has been taken” covenant.
 US EPA If the Air Force certified in the deed covenant that all remedial action had been taken on Parcel B while knowing the HOT wash rack contamination had never been assessed or remediated, this certification itself constitutes a false statement to a federal regulator.